Upper Extremity Specialists

 If you have a career or participate in a sport that requires repetitive movements with your elbow, you have an increased risk of painful injuries.
-If you have elbow pain that persists for more than a few days, Kristopher Downing, MD, at Upper Extremity Specialists of Ortho 1 Medical Group can help.
+If you have elbow pain that persists for more than a few days, Kristopher Downing, MD, & Dr. James Andry, MD at Upper Extremity Specialists of Ortho 1 Medical Group can help.
 The doctors and staff at Upper Extremity Specialists of Ortho 1 Medical Group provide highly customized, expert diagnosis and treatment to repair your elbow and help you get back to your regular activities.
 Call the San Diego, La Jolla, Chula Vista, and Coronado California offices or make an appointment online today.

 Some of the most common elbow injuries include tennis elbow, golfer’s elbow, and bursitis.
 They’re all caused by repetitive movements that irritate the tendons and cushioning tissue in your elbow, leading to inflammation, stiffness, and pain.